 Indulge in the sweet and crunchy goodness of candied grapes!
 These delicious treats are made by coating plump grapes in a sugary syrup and then rolling them in granulated sugar.
 Perfect as a snack or dessert, candied grapes are sure to satisfy your sweet tooth.

 And when it comes to holidays, look no further!
 Candied grapes exude elegance and are the perfect addition to your Christmas or other special occasion spread.
+But you don't have to wait for a special occasion; these are a fun snack for any day!

 Looking for other party food?
 Try my recipes for Tuna Pate or Strawberry Pretzel Salad.